The Weyl Curvature Tensor, Cotton-York Tensor and Gravitational Waves: A covariant consideration: The 1+3 perturbations formalism and general equations

 We note, from equation (\ref{CE}), that which implies $D^{b}E^{T}_{ab}=0$ as is expected.
-Also note that taking the curl of this equation yields $\curl D^{b} E_{ab}=0=2 D^{b}\curl E_{ab}.$Although one cannot write down a closed wave equation for $E_{ab}$, the effective order of the equation is two since $E_{ab}$ can be determined from the shear equation (\ref{S}), and the shear is determined by a wave equation \cite{Challinor}.
+Also note that taking the curl of this equation yields $\curl D^{b} E_{ab}=0=2 D^{b}\curl E_{ab}.$ Although one cannot write down a closed wave equation for $E_{ab}$, the effective order of the equation is two since $E_{ab}$ can be determined from the shear equation (\ref{S}), and the shear is determined by a wave equation \cite{Challinor}.
 So why not incorporate the effect of $\curl E_{ab}$?

-Rather than considering $H_{ab}$ and $\curl E_{ab}$ separately, it is sufficient to find a tensor that captures the contributions from both tensors.
+Rather than considering $H_{ab}$ and $\curl E_{ab}$ separately, it is sufficient to find a tensor that captures the contributions from both tensors, hence the $^{3}$Cotton-York tensor which we denote using $C_{ab}$.